snugglelamb/Gmail2Calendar/README.md

 		Usage: Click the button or type in url /users/:id/mygmails/sort Add Datetime picking widget to select date

+	Add welcome screen
+		User could see the visualized data of how many emails parsed and how many events added if user is using this for the first time, will be guided to start using the app. (newborn wizard)

 =========
 ###Relevant Links
 [Using Devise on rails app](http://guides.railsgirls.com/devise/)